majoson-chen/micropython-urouter-docs/README.md

 </span>

 ## I need help
-I am not expert at English, so i need someone who is good at English helping me to translate the document into English.
+I am not expert at English, so i need someone who is good at English helping me to translate the document into English. see [here](/contribute)

 ## 这是什么